-The promise of sunshine, a breeze, and the sound of waves continues to have a strong appeal among vacationers.
-Forty-two percent of Americans plan to take a vacation this year – and most of these are heading to a warm-weather destination, according to a survey by AAA.
+When planning a spring break vacation, most travelers are excited to head to the beach for the promise of sunshine, a breeze, and the sound of waves.
+Almost half of Americans plan to take a vacation this year – and most of these are heading to a warm-weather destination, according to a survey by AAA.

 If you’re in the process of getting a beach rental ready for visitors, or are considering updating the one you have, setting the right tone can have a big impact.
 “Try to create a home away from home for your guests,” suggests Art Freedman, CEO of Max Warehouse.

 Follow these guidelines to furnish your beach rental in a way that will entice vacationers back for another stay.